|Values are valid only on day of printing.|

 The Ask Us segment provides another avenue for our customers to get answers to their questions.
 Ask Us addresses common issues our clients bring to Customer Service.
 In addition, we will include questions of interest that are conveyed through our internet e-mail address: communiqué@mayo.edu.

 Questions submitted via e-mail will receive a response within 3-5 days.
-For immediate attention, be sure to utilize our toll-free number: 1-800-533-1710.
+For immediate attention, call 1-800-533-1710.
 This service is available 24 hours a day, seven days a week.

 Q. What is the take home message of this month’s article?